schoeberl/cae-lab/lab7/README.md

 Throughout the exercises you can see the values of the wires by marking the 'Display all signal values' checkbox.
 The colors identify the bit value of an input or, in the case of the Muxes, the selected input.

+For these exercises, ensure that you are using the 32-bit 5-stage processor with forwarding and hazard detection.

 ### Double Data Hazard